digitallyinduced/ihp/Guide/file-storage.markdown

 |]
 ```

-That's handy, however frontend validation is enough, we need to do server side validation as well.
+That's handy, however, frontend validation is not enough, we need to do server-side validation as well.
 We can do that by
 slightly changing the order of our commands:

 ```haskell